djconnolly27/TrailBlazer/Reviews/Architectural_Review_2.md

 # Background Information:

 * Tkinter - A GUI for the users to interface with our software.
-* Overpy - An API off which we pulled datapoints for run-able paths.
+* Overpy - An API of which we pulled datapoints for run-able paths.
 * NetworkX - A program that takes our points, finds the shortest paths and creates a graph.
 * Weather API - Returns current weather data from Yahoo Weather.